EloySM/EloySM/README.md

 <h2>🔭 Goals of 2025</h2>

-<p>I want to learn English.
+<p>I'm learning English to get a higher-level certification.
 Now I watch English youtube channels and articles everyday about program technology each week, I hope I can prepared in 2026 💪.
 I also want to contribute more open source projects make I can improve my skills of program.</p><br>

 <h2>My Skills</h2>